-This article has been updated to reflect the REAL ID deadline being moved from October 1, 2021 to May 3, 2023.
-The date was originally set for 2020, however limitations caused by the pandemic have necessitated extending the deadline for a second time.
+This article has been updated to reflect the REAL ID deadline being moved from May 3, 2023 to May 7, 2025.
+Previously, the deadline was extended from October 1, 2021 to May 3, 2023.
+The date was originally set for 2020, however limitations caused by the pandemic necessitated extending the deadline.

 How to know if you have a REAL ID?